VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 ## Validation

-Before a registrant can reserve a seat, the system must check that there are enough seats available.
+Before a Registrant can reserve a seat, the system must check that there are enough seats available.
 Although logic in the UI can attempt to verify that there are sufficient seats available before it sends a command, the business logic in the domain must also perform the check; this is because the state may change between the time the UI performs the validation and the time that the system delivers the command to the aggregate in the domain.

+> **JanaPersona:** When we talk about UI validation here, we are talking
+> about validation that the MVC controller performs, not the browser.

 In the first model, the validation must take place in either the **Order** or **SeatsAvailability** aggregate.
 If it is the